sorbet/sorbet/website/docs/highlight-untyped.md

   - Everywhere but tests

-    Sorbet treats any file in a folder named `test` or ending with the `.test.rb` suffix as a test file.
+    Sorbet treats any file in a folder named `test` or  `spec` or ending with the `.test.rb` suffix as a test file.
 This is not yet configurable.

   The new setting will be logged in the "Sorbet" output window.